-Novices looking to break into the shot pulling biz, though, will find that buying the proper equipment is an intimidating affair, complicated by ever-escalating price tags and more mechanical nerdery than a bus full of mathletes with erector sets.
+Novices looking to break into the shot-pulling biz, though, will find that buying the proper equipment is an intimidating affair, complicated by ever-escalating price tags and more mechanical nerdery than a bus full of mathletes with erector sets.
 Rest assured, the right espresso machine for you is out there, and Eliot Ness isn’t going to forcefully confiscate any of these puppies any time soon.
 Because he’s dead.
 Follow our guide on buying an espresso machine and you’ll have all the schoolin’ you need to pick an ideal home setup.

 Pick Your Poison

 Four main categories of machines — manual, semi auto, full auto, and super automatic — are offered on today’s market, and deciding on one of these types will greatly focus a buyer’s search.
-If the perfect espresso is one that requires the least effort to produce, the following are, in the broadest of terms, ordered from least to mos desirable:
+If the perfect espresso is one that requires the least effort to produce, the following are, in the broadest of terms, ordered from least to most desirable:

-Before You Pull Like a Pro, Shop Like One
+Before You Pull like a Pro, Shop like One

 We sat down with Enrico Maso, who as senior product manager at DeLonghi, knows a thing or two about espresso for a quick chat about life’s most important questions.